derrickqin/trello-plugin-all-in-one/Readme.md

 ## Know issues:

-1. Card age label is shown three times when switching boards
+1. Card age label does not show when switching boards
 2. Card age label disappears when moving cards to another list

 Just refresh the page, it will work as expected.